Contents

 The NYC Subway train lines are grouped in different colors, however, they are called by their letter or number.

 Most trains also mainly go North and south through the City.
-The E, S, L are the only trains really going West to East unless you are leaving Manhattan.
+The E, S, and L are the only trains really going West to East unless you are leaving Manhattan.

 Traveling Uptown or Downtown

 NYC generally works North to South and West to East.
-Therefore the streets uptown are higher and as you go downtown the numbers will go down until they turn into names.
+Therefore the streets uptown are higher, and as you go downtown, the numbers will go down until they turn into names.

 Additionally, if you still feel confused as to if you are on the right side of the platform, you can always ask someone!

 Even as a local New Yorker, I still ask now and again.
-New Yorkers believe it or not are more than happy to help point you in the right direction!
+New Yorkers, believe it or not, are more than happy to help point you in the right direction!

 Once you are on the train, you will be able to see if the numbers are going up or down as you pass each station.